zekzekus/dotfiles/README.md

 * Local leader is `\`.
 * I am using [deoplete](https://github.com/Shougo/deoplete.nvim/) as
   autocompletion engine.
-It uses language client sources by default except vimscript and Go.
+It uses language client sources by default except vimscript, Go and Clojure.
 Those have their own sources implemented.
 * For a while I am going for simplicity so I removed statusline completely.

 ### Key bindings List